taahakh/SSBE-Backend/README.txt

 To run the service, enter: python main.py

+NOTE: When running for the first time, there might be some more downloading going on to install all of the requirements

 As it loads, a URL link is shown which will allow you to connect the extension to the service.
 There is quite a bit of text printed on the screen so you will be able to find it by scrolling up.

 The default host url will most likely be: http://127.0.0.1:5000